I’m on the left

 In 2019 I made the decision to host adverts on the Think Adventure website.

-The adverts fund the next challenge.
-They put petrol in the car and provide accommodation.
-They help with the website costs too.
+The adverts fund the next challenge and help with the website costs.
 They are an unnecessary evil that I hope don’t impede your visit too much.

 I will keep adding new content to the Think Adventure website.
 If there is anything you would like adding, feel free to let me know.